DallanQ/lost_ruins_of_arnak/Manual.md

 ## Dig at a Site (Page 9)

-Day 9 – We brought a ladder to the site and climbed to get a better look at the carvings.
-As we had hoped, it was writing!
-If such wonders lie so close to camp, who knows what we shall find once we truly begin to explore!

 As your main action for your turn, you can send one of your archaeologists to dig at any of the 5 sites.
 You will also be able to dig at **I** and **II** sites after they have been discovered.

 ### To Dig at a Site (Page 9)